Southwest Research Institute

 Southwest Research Institute (SwRI), headquartered in San Antonio, Texas, is an independent and nonprofit applied research and development (R&D) organization.
 Founded in 1947 by oil businessman Tom Slick, it provides contract research and development services to government and industrial clients.

 Description

 The institute consists of 10 technical divisions.
 The Center for Nuclear Waste Regulatory Analyses, a federally funded research and development center sponsored by the U.S. Nuclear Regulatory Commission, also operates on the SwRI grounds.
 More than 4,000 projects are active at the institute at any given time.
 These projects are funded between the government and commercial sectors.
-At the close of fiscal year 2024, the staff numbered approximately 3,200 employees and research volume was nearly $915 million.
-The institute provided more than $11 million to fund research through its internally sponsored R&D program.
+At the close of fiscal year 2025, the staff numbered approximately 3,200 employees and research volume was $966 million.
+The institute provided more than $13 million to fund research through its internally sponsored R&D program.